 What is Java 7?

-Also named as Dolphin, Java 7 was the foremost update of the Java programming language introduced by Oracle Corporation since its final purchase from Sun Microsystems on Jan 27, 2010 while hosting a worldwide event for the launch of Java Standard Edition (SE) 7.
+Also named Dolphin, Java 7 was the major update of the Java programming language introduced by Oracle Corporation since its final purchase from Sun Microsystems on Jan 27, 2010, while hosting a worldwide event to launch Java Standard Edition (SE) 7.

-The launch of Java SE 7 showed how committed Oracle was towards language and technology and came as a big achievement for Sun Microsystems who was now a fully owned subsidiary of Oracle Corporation.
+The launch of Java SE 7 showed how committed Oracle was towards language and technology and came as a significant achievement for Sun Microsystems, which was now a wholly-owned subsidiary of Oracle Corporation.

-Java 7 was not only an achievement but also a major upgrade for Java, taking Oracle to a whole new level.
+Java 7 was an achievement and a significant upgrade for Java, taking Oracle to a whole new level.

-This new version offers some amazing upgrades such as major bug fixes, improved support for non-Java languages, plus type interference support for generic class creation etc.
+This new version offers some fantastic upgrades, such as major bug fixes, improved support for non-Java languages, type interference support for generic class creation etc.

 Some of the features of Java 7 are: